-- K. Conflicts with other laws or regulations.
+- (2) The Board should show that: - (a) It has made an intelligent review of the question. - (b) It has considered all of the information or evidence. - (c) It has heard all parties in question. - (d) Any intimate knowledge it has of the subject under question has been taken into account. - (e) It has made a personal inspection of the parcel in question and from this examination certain findings were ascertained. - G. Imposition of Conditions.
+The Zoning Board of Appeals shall, in the granting of both use and area variances, have the authority to impose such reasonable conditions and restrictions as are directly related to and incidental to the proposed use of the property.
+Such conditions shall be consistent with the spirit and intent of this Zoning Law or other local law or ordinance, andordinance and shall be imposed for the purpose of minimizing any adverse impact such variance may have on the neighborhood or community. - H___Conflicts with other laws or regulations.
 In reviewing an application on any matter, the standards in any applicable local law or ordinance or state statute shall take precedence over the standards of these rules whenever a conflict occurs.
-In all other instances, the more restrictive rule shall apply. - L. Expiration of permits.
-Unless otherwise specified, any order or decision of the Board for a permitted use shall expire if a building or occupancy permit for the use is not obtained by the applicant within 90 days from the date of the decision; however, the Board may extend this time an additional 90 days. - M. Decisions on rehearings.
-After a rehearing, other than one based on a substantial change in conditions, the original order may be changed only by a concurring vote of all the members then present, but not less than a majority of the Board, and in conformance with § 161-41H(1). - N. Filing of decisions.
-Decisions of the Board shall be filed in the office of the Town Clerk within five business days after the day such decision is rendered and shall be a public record.
-The date of filing of each decision shall be entered in the official records and minutes of the Board. - O. Notice of decision.
-Copies of the decision shall be forwarded to the applicant, the Municipal Planning Board, and the county planning agency when referral to the county planning agency was required in the particular case. - P. Certification of decision.
-A certified copy of the Board's decision, including all terms and conditions, shall be transmitted to the municipal administrative official and shall be binding upon and observed by him, and he shall fully incorporate such terms and conditions of the same in the permit to the applicant or appellant whenever a permit is authorized by the Board.
+In all other instances, the more restrictive rule shall apply. - I. Expiration of permits.
+Unless otherwise specified, any order or decision of the Board for a permitted use shall expire if a building or occupancy permit for the use is not obtained by the applicant within 90 days from the date of the decision; however, the Board may extend this time an additional 90 days. - J. Decisions on rehearings.
+After a rehearing, other than one based on a substantial change in conditions, the original order may be changed only by a concurring vote of all the members then present, but not less than a majority of the Board, and in conformance with § 161-41H(1). - K. Filing of decisions.
+Decisions of the Board shall be immediately filed in the office of the Town Clerk within five business days after the day such decision is rendered and shall be a public record.
+The date of filing of each decision shall be entered in the official records and minutes of the Board. - L. Notice of decision.
+Copies of the decision shall be forwarded to the applicant, the Municipal Planning BoardBoard, and the county planning agency when referral to the county planning agency was required in the particular case.

+- M. Certification of decision.
+A certified copy of the Board's decision, including all terms and conditions, shall be transmitted to the municipal administrative official and shall be binding upon and observed by him, and he shall fully incorporate such terms and conditions of the same in the permit to the applicant or appelantappellant whenever a permit is authorized by the Board. - N. Application to Supreme Court by Aggrieved Persons.
+Any person or persons, jointly or severally aggrieved by any decision of the Board of Appeals or any officer, department, board or bureau of the Town, may apply to the Supreme Court for review by a proceeding under Article 78 of the Civil Practice Law and Rules.
+Such proceeding shall be instituted within thirty (30) days after the filing of a decision of the board in the office of the Town Clerk and as per New York State Town Law 267-c.